 The American Southwest is packed with unbelievable and otherworldly landscapes that are a real treat for nature lovers from around the world.
-But if you have any interest in outdoor photography, then a trip to Antelope Canyon near Page, Ariz., is an absolute must.
+But if you have any interest in outdoor photography, then a trip to Antelope Canyon near Page, AZ., is an absolute must.
 This is a picturesque slot canyon in the heart of Navajo Nation and a favorite spot among both amateur and professional photographers.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.